-- 1.1 To agree the Libraries Plan 2014-15 which sets out the Council's vision for the service, building on recent successes, and outlining the priorities and objectives for the next 18 months, in the context of the overall plans and ambitions for the city as a whole.
-The Plan demonstrates how Libraries support the Corporate Plan priorities and relates to the Sustainable Community Strategy the Connected City. - 1.2 Under council governance arrangements, the Libraries Plan is one of the key strategic documents that require full council approval.
+- 1.1 To agree the final version of the Libraries Plan 2014-15 following public and stakeholder consultation.
+The Libraries Plan was first agreed at the Economic Development and Culture Committee on 19 June, prior to the broader consultation process. - 1.2 The Plan now includes revisions based on the results of the consultation process.
+These can be found in section 5.3 of this report. - 1.3 The Libraries Plan sets out the Council's vision for the service, building on recent successes, and outlining the priorities and objectives for the next 18 months, in the context of the overall plans and ambitions for the city as a whole.
+The Plan demonstrates how Libraries support the Corporate Plan priorities and relates to the Sustainable Community Strategy the Connected City. - 1.4 Under council governance arrangements, the Libraries Plan is one of the key strategic documents that require full council approval.